 - Routine animal care and handling techniques, including routine farm husbandry practices.

 The above list was sourced from the New Zealand Association of Science Educators.

-Projects must be approved and monitored by an animal ethics committee.
-To gain approval an application has to be filled out and submitted.
+People can apply to use animals for a specific project by filling in and submitting an application to an animal ethics committee.
 These applications include what individuals want to do with the animals and why.
-The format for applications is not the same for each Animal Ethics Committee so not all committee are asking for or considering the same things.
+The format of applications is not the same for each animal ethics committee so not all committees are asking for or considering the same things.

 - a nominee of an approved animal welfare organisation (the only such approved organisation being the SPCA)

 - a nominee of the New Zealand Veterinary Association, and

 - a layperson nominated by a local body.

 However, ultimately it is the organisations conducting the animal experiments that assemble the committee.

 Code holders and their animal ethics committees are independently reviewed by Ministry for Primary Industries accredited reviewers at least once every 5 years.
 Find out more about accredited reviewers here.

 The NZ Government isn’t very involved in directly overseeing animal use for science.
 One of the responsibilities of the Ministry for Primary Industries (MPI) is to oversee part 6 of the Animal Welfare Act, but in practice, they: